 Let’s distinguish here between palpable threats and non-palpable threats.
 Palpable threats are real threats, such as someone malevolently coming at you with a knife or your car skidding on ice, or getting separated from your tribe’s hunting group and finding yourself around wolves who are clearly considering attack.
 These are things to be legitimately afraid of, and the last is an example of what the fight or flight response evolved to cope with.
 In these circumstances, hyper-toned muscles and an inhibited immune system make sense, as does focused and narrowed attention, increased heart rate, selective hearing, and many more subtle aspects of the Sympathetic response.

-There is a gender and racial difference here to make clear.
-For women and people of color, the possibility of very palpable threats are virtually ever-present.
+There is a gender and racial difference here to make clear, as is an occupational difference.
+For women and people of color, the possibility of very palpable threats are virtually ever-present, and a variation of the same applies to law enforcement and the military.
 For all of us, the possibility of random violence certainly exists.
-For women and non-white people in our culture, that possibility is a constant presence, and a sympathetic response is natural and appropriate.
+For women and non-white people in our culture, that possibility is a constant presence, and a Sympathetic response is natural and appropriate, as it is for police and soldiers.

 Conversely, non-palpable threats are not real threats.
 If I’m running late for an appointment I’d much rather be on time for, I can be threatened by a red traffic light.
 My body will go into the Sympathetic response to the exact degree that I feel worried and anxious about the delay.
 And, note that my body is going to do nothing about this situation in terms of fight or flight.
 I am going to sit in my car, with my muscles tense, my immune system inhibited, my heart rate increased, my focus narrowed, and more.
 This response is of absolutely no practical use in the current situation, in the face of a non-palpable threat.
 Quite the contrary, it is almost completely counter-productive.
 To deal with a non-palpable threat, I would be better served by a relaxed body, with a broad perspective considering more information, options, and alternatives.